Linuxadmn4718/Waybar-UPS/README.md

 Clone the repository / download the zip.

-Copy the .sh files to you ~/.config/hypr/scripts folder
+Copy upstest.sh and apc_info.sh to your ~/.config/hypr/scripts folder

+From ~/.config/hypr/scripts run sudo chmod +x apc_info.sh upstest.sh

 Add the example module to your config.jsonc